Boerderij/Varken/README.md

 # Varken
 Dutch for PIG.
 PIG is an Acronym for Plex/InfluxDB/Grafana

-Varken is a standalone commmand-line utility that will aggregate date from the plex ecosystem into influxdb to be displayed in grafana
+Varken is a standalone command-line utility to aggregate data from the plex ecosystem into InfluxDB.
+Examples use Grafana for a frontend

 Requirements /w install links: [Grafana](http://docs.grafana.org/installation/), [Python3](https://www.python.org/downloads/), [InfluxDB](https://docs.influxdata.com/influxdb/v1.5/introduction/installation/)